miladyboy/wingman/tasks/Tasks.md

 - [x] Log-in with no chats should open the app in the "new chat" component.
 - [x] Build the next version of my task manager.
 - [x] Fix frontend tests.
-- [x] Fix optimistic image preview bug (see tasks/20240608-fix-optimistic-image-preview.md)
+- [x] Fix optimistic image preview bug